liuxiaotao86/ClashMetaForAndroid/README.md

-Please upload the latest file "app-list.csv" here\n Then edit file "DirectApps.txt",add new app package to it\n That is all\n
+Please upload the latest file "app-list.csv" here
+Then edit file "DirectApps.txt",add new app package to it That is all
 You can get latest:
   DirectApps.yaml
   ProxyApps.yaml